atelierspierrot/webservices/README.md

 [Markdown Extended](http://github.com/atelierspierrot/markdown-extended) parser if it is named with a `.md` extension.

-As it can be useful in some cases, you can write your usage contents using the PHP variable `$webservice_url`, which will be the current base URL called.
+You can write your usage contents in PHP as in this case, the current configuration settings are loaded as environment variables.
+The special variable `$webservice_url` is defined on the current interface URL.
 To do so, you MUST use a final extension `.php` (`.md.php` to use the Markdown parser).

 The "usage" string is displayed fo each controller calling the `usage` action.